joshhornby/joshhornby.github.io/_drafts/2025-06-02-composable-first-reusable-forever.md

 ---
 title: Composable First, Reusable Forever
-date: 2025-05-02 13:00:00
+date: 2025-06-17 08:00:00
-tags: code
+tags: [management, systems-thinking]
 sitemap:
   priority: 0.7
   changefreq: 'monthly'
-  lastmod: 2020-09-19 T19:00:00+01:00
+  lastmod: 2025-06-17 T19:00:00+01:00
 ---

 think about composability to think about reusability

 ---
-Thesis: Reusability isn’t something you build directly; it’s the dividend you collect when you deliberately optimise your systems — code, teams, and process — for composability.
+Thesis: Reusability isn't something you build directly; it's the dividend you collect when you deliberately optimise your systems — code, teams, and process — for composability.

-Open with the paradox – many teams chase “reusable code” yet end up with rigid frameworks; argue that genuine reusability is an emergent property that springs from designing for composability first.
+Open with the paradox – many teams chase "reusable code" yet end up with rigid frameworks; argue that genuine reusability is an emergent property that springs from designing for composability first.

 Define the two terms crisply – show how composability (ability to combine small, orthogonal pieces) naturally breeds